showell/meta-elm/publicity/Welcome.md

 ##### Examples

-Here is a simple example of `MeTuple.pair` wrapping `Tuple.pair`:
+Here is an example of `MeTuple.pair` wrapping `Tuple.pair`:

 ```elm